mastercomfig/mastercomfig/docs/customization/modules.md

 * **`decals=high`**: 96 max decals that hide at a far away range that can overlap much more
 * **`decals=ultra`**: 2048 max decals (engine limit) that do not hide and can overlap with practically no limit

-Note that in the Very Low preset, decals are forced invisible.

 ### Model decals

-Controls blood on hurt players and some bullet decals on props
+Controls blood on hurt players and some bullet decals on props.

+Default setting: based on which preset you are currently using.

 * **`decals_models=off`**: Disable model decals
 * **`decals_models=low`**: Allow up to 9 model decals